disketteomelette/decisionforge/README.md

 It's a PHP script, so simply set up a local development server and access it from your favorite web browser. /// Es un script en PHP, por lo que simplemente establece un servidor de desarrollo en local y accede desde tu navegador web favorito.

 # Explaination
 In this example, we have the fictional game 'Crónicas de la Ilusión' as a reference.
-The script of the game has been created by ChatGPT and images are also AI generated with Stable Diffusion.
+The script of the game has been created by ChatGPT and images are also AI generated with Stable Diffusion based on ChatGPT script.
 This is a example on how to create a easy framework for interactive adventure book-type games.

 The format of each line is as follows: